 GEOG 340: Geography of Food, Agriculture and the Environment.
 3 hours.

-Humans use more of our planet's surface for food production than for any other use.
-The oceans also serve as primary food source.
+Humans use more of our planet’s surface for food production than for any other use.
+The oceans also serve as a primary food source.
 This class explores how crops and food specialties have developed around the world.
-The primary goal of this course is to examine the environmental problems that result from food production and to explore more sustainable options for agriculture, fisheries and wild lands.
-This course will include a field trip to a sustainable farm and meetings with federal agricultural professionals.
+The primary goal of this course it to examine the environmental problems that result from food production and to explore more sustainable options for agriculture, fisheries and wild lands.
+The course will include a field trip to a sustainable farm and meetings with federal agricultural professionals.
 An additional goal is to gain an appreciation of the regional differences in food by sampling examples of world cuisine.
-Offered spring semester.
 Same as ENVR 340.